Next Day Delivery on 1000s of products

 What grit range is typically used with sanding tools?

 Grits can range from coarse (P40 - P60) for heavy removal, to fine (P220 and above) for finishing.
-Choose the grit of your sandpaper based on the material and desired smoothness.
+Choose the grit of your sandpaper based on the material that is being sanded, as well as the task.
+For example if you are removing paint from a wall then you will require coarse sandpaper and as you get closer to finishing the job, move to a sandpaper with finer grit to ensure there is a smooth and finished surface.

 Are variable speed sanders beneficial?

-Variable speed sanders offer better control over the finish and are especially useful when switching between different materials or sanding stages.
+Variable speed sanders offer better control over the finish, because they allow the operator to tailor the sanding aggression.
+Variable speed sanding is especially useful when switching between sanding different materials or sanding stages.

 What is wet sanding, and when should it be used?